 Letter 590: The excellent Auxentius is on his way to Egypt, and as he passes through Palestine he will pause to observe the...

-Your reward for that virtue will be the tongue of the man carrying this letter, who, whenever he admires something, knows how to proclaim it.
+And the reward of your virtue is the tongue of the man who carries this letter, who, whenever he admires something, also knows how to proclaim it.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.